oxsecurity/megalinter/docs/descriptors/ruby_rubocop.md

         --display-only-fail-level-offenses
                                      Only output offense messages at
                                      the specified --fail-level or above
+        --display-only-correctable   Only output correctable offense messages.
+        --display-only-safe-correctable
+                                     Only output safe-correctable offense messages
+                                     when combined with --display-only-correctable.

 Auto-correction:
     -a, --auto-correct               Auto-correct offenses (only when it's safe).